 The Central Eastside is tamer than the Lower Eastside, as residents are typically graduate students or young families, often new to Central Texas.
 To that end, multi-national retailers are more apt to lay claim to

 this area, most notably in the Mueller Community.
 After Austin’s first civilian airport, Robert Mueller Municipal Airport, was replaced by Austin Bergstrom International Airport in 1999, the 700-acre site was redeveloped into a Planned Unit Development (PUD) by Catellus.
-The area is replete with single and multi-family housing for over 13,000 residents, 4 million square feet of office and retail use, and over 100 acres of public open space.
+The area is replete with single and multifamily housing for over 13,000 residents, 4 million square feet of office and retail use, and over 100 acres of public open space.
 The development is nearing its final stages of construction, with the majority of commercial space completed with the exception of several build-to-suit opportunities.

-Thoroughfares such as Airport Boulevard, Manor Road and Martin Luther King Jr. Boulevard are examples of core transit corridors connecting the Central Eastside to the rest of Austin, and many retailers are capitalizing on the added traffic generated by the increased accessibility.
+Thoroughfares such as Airport Boulevard, Manor Road, and Martin Luther King Jr. Boulevard are examples of core transit corridors connecting the Central Eastside to the rest of Austin, and many retailers are capitalizing on the added traffic generated by the increased accessibility.
 Manor Road, for example, has several of the hippest new bars outside of the downtown and East 6th areas, as well as Salty Sow, one of Austin’s must-eat restaurants, as evidenced by Michelle Obama’s recent patronage during this year’s SXSW conference.
-Lincoln Ventures is one of the first office developers to capitalize on the Manor Road frenzy with two creative office buildings under construction at The Station on Manor – just blocks away from the MLK Station TOD – and another mixed-use development set to break ground later this year: 2015 Manor, which has already signed Texas Mutual Insurance Company for approximately 270,000 sf.
+Lincoln Ventures is one of the first office developers to capitalize on the Manor Road frenzy with two creative office buildings under construction at The Station on Manor – just blocks away from the MLK Station TOD – and another mixed-use development set to break ground later this year: 2015 Manor, which has already signed Texas Mutual Insurance Company for approximately 270,000 square feet.

-The Upper Eastside, defined by the area north of 51st Street, south of Highway 290 and west of Highway 183, is the least developed office market.
+The Upper Eastside, defined by the area north of 51st Street, south of Highway 290, and west of Highway 183, is the least developed office market.
 Here you will find mainly older, Class B and C office buildings along the highways and mid-to-late-century homes in between.
-The area is not to be dismissed however, as just north of Highway 290 lie several industrial complexes, and many would argue that the Lower and Central Eastside looked much like this area does now just a few decades ago.
+The area is not to be dismissed, however, as just north of Highway 290 lie several industrial complexes, and many would argue that the Lower and Central Eastside looked much like this area does now just a few decades ago.
 As the popularity of East Austin continues to grow, tenants and residents alike will surely desire the next, hippest spots with affordability and proximity to downtown.
 Furthermore, with Round Rock just to the north and quickly expanding down I-35 as plans are set in place to ease the traffic flow, the two growing areas will have to meet somewhere in between.

 What’s Under Construction on the Eastside?

-Below is an overview of the office, mixed use and multi-family developments underway on Austin’s eastside.
+Below is an overview of the office, mixed-use, and multifamily developments underway on Austin’s eastside.